Dictionary of Revolutionary Marxism

 The corrupt and reactionary

-The new revolutionary government led by Mao Zedong soon brought the situation under control, however.
-For some information on how this was done, see the pamphlet “Why China Has No Inflation” (Peking: 1976), by Peng Kuang-hsi, posted at: http://www.massline.org/PolitEcon/China/Inflation-pamphlet.htm
+The new revolutionary government led by Mao Zedong soon brought the situation under complete control, however.
+For some information on how this was done, see the pamphlet “Why China Has No Inflation” (Peking: 1976), by Peng Kuang-hsi, posted at: https://www.massline.org/PolitEcon/China/Inflation-pamphlet.htm

 CHINA INTERNATIONAL PUBLISHING GROUP (CIPG)

 The Chinese agency/corporation which has published foreign language publications since the foundation of the People’s Republic of China.
 CIPG was founded in January 1949, and opened what became the China International Bookstore in December 1949.
 It launched the Foreign Language Press in Beijing in July 1952.
-Here is a list of the magazines it publishes:
+Here is a list of some of the more important magazines it publishes:

 • People’s China — English bi-weekly magazine launched in January 1950.
 It later had editions in Russian, Japanese, Chinese, French and Indonesian.
 [We think only the Japanese edition continues to be published.
-The English language magazine continued at least to 1957, but its function was then evidently replaced by Peking Review and China Reconstructs.]
-Some issues of People’s China are available at:
+The English language magazine continued through 1957, but its function was then evidently replaced by Peking Review and China Reconstructs.]
+Some issues of People’s China are available online at:

 • El Popola Cinio [People’s China] — In Esperanto; launched in May 1950.

 • Chinese Literature — The English edition began as a quarterly in October 1951, and by 1961 had become a monthly magazine.
-A quarterly French edition began later.
+A quarterly French edition, Litterature Chinoise, began later.
+Many English language issues are available at: https://www.bannedthought.net/China/Magazines/ChineseLiterature/index.htm

 • Peking Review — Weekly English edition launched in March 1958, and renamed Beijing Review in January 1979.
 Editions in French, Spanish, Japanese and German began in March 1963.
 In the late 1970s an Arabic edition began, and later still editions in Indonesian and Portuguese were added.
-Hundreds of entire issues of the English language edition, along with hundreds of individual articles, are available at: http://www.massline.org/PekingReview/index.htm
+This is the most important political magazine published in China.
+Over 1,600 entire issues of the English language edition, along with hundreds of individual articles, are available at: https://www.massline.org/PekingReview/index.htm

 CHINA — Principles of Aid to Other Countries (During the Maoist Era)